Home Textiles from Turkiye

 Internal sourcing workflow

-Use the three linked guides below as a workflow rather than as separate articles.
-Start with the potential map to understand market fit, use the verification page to build a shortlist and use the RFQ page to control quality, payment and logistics before the first order.
+Use the linked guides below as a workflow rather than as separate articles.
+Start with the potential map to understand market fit, use verification to build a shortlist, use RFQ planning to control quality and logistics, then use the compliance and landed-cost guides before the first order.

 Move from reading to sourcing